-Initially, the bandwidth business was bilateral between network operators and their customers.
+Traditionally, bandwidth was not seen as a commodity (being exchangeable and tradable) and the bandwidth business was bilateral between network operators and their customers.
+But with the increased bandwidth available, the standardized transport interfaces (i.e. SDH), and the evolving competition network operators started to become exchangeable.
+This lead to the idea of trading bandwidth like other commodity services, e.g. gas or electricity.
 In the late 90's companies appeared that offered to trade or broke bandwidth without operating their own network.
 Unfortunately, with the continuous bandwidth price decline and the weak economy the market did not accept this at that time.